cheomanigua/webdevdocs/content/graphics.md

 ### How to transform a multi-color SVG image to monocolor foreground and transparent background

 1. Import SVG file
+2. Select all elements and group them together
-2. Make white color transparent:
+3. Make white color transparent:
   * Filters ➡ Fill & Transparency Utilities ➡ Light Eraser
   * Expansion: 7.0, Erosion: 10.0, Global opacity: 1.00
-3. Make rest of colors white:
+4. Make rest of colors white:
   * Filters ➡ Color ➡ Fade to Black or White
   * Level: 0.00, Fade to white